jtirana98/SFL-workflow-optimization/README.md

 The following scripts, which can be found inside the folder test_files, can be used to reproduced the experiments of the paper.

 **observation_1.py:**
-        This script can be used to reproduce tha Table II from the paper.
+        This script can be used to reproduce the Table II from the paper.
         This script measures the optimality gap between the ADMM-based solution and the optimal solution.
 Also, it compares the computing time of the two approaches.